todogroup/osposurvey/2020/questions.md

 * Other (please specify)
 >LH,4/13/20  - In 2020, changed No license to No preference and made this question required.
 Make this question required.

-40. Does your company allow open source contributions in their spare time?
-* I am free to contribute without permission
-* My employer doesn't have a clear policy on this
-* I am permitted to contribute but need to ask permission
-* I am not permitted to contribute
-* I'm not sure

 41. Which of the following open source compliance methodologies and initiatives does your organization utilize or participate in?
 * ClearlyDefined